gemesa/gemesa.github.io/_posts/2023-10-08-flash-openwrt-on-your-asus-rt-ax53u-router.md

 Input file nameopenwrt-22.03.5-ramips-mt7621-asus_rt-ax53u-squashfs-factory.bin
 ```

-If there is something wrong with your TFTP connection you will see a timeout:
+If there is something wrong with your TFTP connection you will see a timeout, permission denied or other error:

 ```
 Using eth@1e100000 device